 - Wall Hides —

 - My Over-All Training Program, especially my Level 1 and Level 2 Foundation Classes, which I designed and many other Instructors now use.
 My six-week session for Level 1 typically consists of the following: Class 1 – Straight Line Box Work Class 2 – Straight Line Box Work with Chairs; Free Search Class 3 – Free Search on Stuff Class 4 – Thresholds, Corners and Walls Class 5 – Free Search on Stuff Class 6 — Free Search on Stuff.
-My six week session for Level 2 typically consists of the following: Class 1 – Scent Dispersal Training Class 2 – New Exteriors Class 3 – New Interiors Class 4 – Wall Hides Class 5 – Vehicles Class 6 — Barrier Work.
+The setups for my six week session for Level 2 have been heavily copied and typically consist of the following: Class 1 – Scent Dispersal Training Class 2 – New Exteriors Class 3 – New Interiors Class 4 – Wall Hides Class 5 – Vehicles Class 6 — Barrier Work.
+I also have a six week session on targeting to clarify for the dog that “source” not odor is important.

 - Use of Al Fresca Sausage as a Training Aid – I have always believed that, in order to get the dog in the right mindset, the primary reward food you use is of great importance.
 In the beginning, we don’t want the dog to enter a search area and wonder if there is a primary hide to be found.
 We want the odor to hit him in the face as soon as he walks up to a search area.
 And, your dog’s only job then is to find something that he knows is there.
 And that sequence is empowering to a dog.
 Dog training is all about conditioning in expectations . . . so take the time to really condition in an expectation in your dog that there will be something luscious to be found if the dog makes the effort to search for us.
 That’s really what detection dog training is all about.
 Trainers use all kinds of different reward foods but THE BEST reward food to use is Al Fresca Roasted Garlic Sausage.
 It comes in packages of four sausages and is sold by Stop and Shop, Roche Brothers, Sudbury Farms and all the other major grocery store chains.
 Just ask the Store Manager if you can’t find where they offer it.
 Prepare the food by microwaving all four sausages for 3 ½ minutes.
 When cool, slice each sausage into four long lengths of equal size and then slice each long length into thin pieces.
 Put all of the small pieces into one container and bring that container with you to class.
 Also, bring two small metal bowls that nest one into the other.
 Make sure that your dog KNOWS how wonderful this reward is before using it in class is by using it as a reward for some other behavior your dog knows well at home.
 For example, ask your dog to sit and then use the sausage to reward a great response.
 This is a powerful reward food….so you should see your dog light up!!!